User's guide

 Credit management

 Project managers are kindly requested to monitor their project resources usage.
 Projects with a negative remaining credit will have one month to update their request; after this delay, jobs associated to these projects will be rejected.
 Academic users can always update their project credit via the following page https://login.ceci-hpc.be/init-project/.
-Other users can send an email to itatcenaero [dotcenaero] be.
+Other users can send an email to itcenaero [dotcenaero] be.

 Papers published thanks to results obtained from zenobe must include the following paragraph in the appropriate "Acknowledgement" section: